petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/auto-scaling.md

 ## Auto-scaling and DXP Activation Keys

 An activation key is typically required to be deployed and validated to use self-hosted Liferay DXP.
 On Liferay Cloud when auto-scaling is enabled, the Liferay Cloud team resolves any DXP Activation key issues and adds and removes activation keys as needed.

+## Monitoring Scaling

+The *Plan and Usage* page contains the project's scaling information.
+Navigate to the *Scaling* tab.
+Under *Scaling Summary*, you can see:

+- How many environments have extra nodes from auto-scaling
+- How many hours auto-scaling nodes were up during the selected time period
+- The associated cost in USD for the nodes

+!!! note
+    The page only displays scaling events that finished before it loaded.
+Events that have started but haven't returned to the normal values don't appear on the page until they finish.

+You can also see a detailed report for the selected time period in *Autoscaling Report*.